YongoDavid/DEM0-2025-FEB/README.md

 Lets goooo

 FEB 18
-New say , same grind!
+New Day , same grind!
 Doing more PE and practice.

 FEB 19
+New day same grind!!